expipiplus1/vulkan/generate-new/readme.md

 - non-optional arrays/structs can be allocated at the same time as their parent struct, no need for two allocations

-- `VkSubpassDescription` shouldn't have `resolveAttachments` be an `Either Word32 Vector` it's constrained to be the same length as colorAttachments

 - Unions should probably not use tuple when storing several values, `VkClearColorValue` for instance